These Colorful Succulents are low maintenance and can pretty up your gardens and container arrangements like no other plants!

 Botanical Name: Echinocactus grusonii

-Golden barrel cactus is an engaging succulent that is covered with showy pointy spines that look like a web from distance.
+It is covered with showy pointy spines that look like a web from a distance.
 It’s a perfect choice in your succulent collection but keep it out of the reach of kids and pets.
-Its mature size is up to 3 feet.

 11. Purple Beauty